 You can make this small-batch soup on a cold night using some mushrooms, whatever vegetables you have in your home, dried and fresh herbs and some ground turkey.
 Recipe here.

-Make your homemade chicken soup more filling and high-protein by adding some chickpeas to it!
+Make your homemade chicken soup more filling by adding some chickpeas to it!
+This delicious chicken and chickpea soup is the perfect high-protein winter meal to keep you warm and fueled!
 Recipe here.

-Cook up some salmon and make a tasty salad and hummus to go along!
+Cook up some salmon, some broccoli and make a tasty healthy winter salad and hummus to go along in this recipe!
 It’s so fresh, full of flavor and a nice change up from eating all-cooked meals.
 Recipe here.

-You will love the combination of flavors here: spicy chicken, spicy roasted vegetables, a garlicky sauce and some fresh salad all go into the same bowl!
+I absolutely love, love, love these healthy winter bowls!
+You will appreciate the combination of flavors here: spicy chicken, spicy roasted vegetables, a garlicky sauce and some fresh salad all go into the same bowl!
+And it’s SO incredibly good.
 Recipe here.

-Beets, cabbage and chickpeas meet avocado and feta cheese to make this crunchy winter salad.
+Beets, cabbage and chickpeas meet avocado and feta cheese to make this crunchy salad recipe.
+This is one of the best no cook, healthy Mediterranean diet recipes to enjoy during winter.
 Recipe here.

-Tuna, cabbage, chickpeas and hummus all make it into one and the same bowl and it’s surprising, yet super, super tasty!
+So we established what vegetables you can find during winter.
+But do you know what else is available during this cold season?
+Canned food!
+And when I hear easy healthy winter recipes, I think of these tuna meal prep bowls.
+Canned tuna, cabbage, chickpeas and hummus all make it into one and the same bowl and it’s a surprising combo, yet super, super tasty!
 Good for meal prep too.
 Recipe here.

-Now, yes, you will need to wait for a few weeks for these to ferment, but once they’re ready, these fermented vegetables are a great vegetable side dish that can help out your good gut bacteria.
+Now, yes, you will need to wait for a few weeks for these vegetables to ferment, but once they’re ready, this healthy winter recipe makes a great vegetable side dish.
+Similarly to sauerkraut, this recipe can provide your body with good gut bacteria and vitamins.
+All you need to do is serve them alongside a protein of choice at dinner.
 Recipe here.

-The prep for these vegetables will take no longer than 5-10 minutes.
+The prep for these roasted vegetables will take no longer than 5-10 minutes.
 Then it’s off to the oven.
-You’ll need some sweet potatoes and cauliflower.
 Recipe here.

 More Healthy Recipes: